gamiphy/android-sdk/README.md

         }
         )
 ```
-OnAuthTrigger method called when click signUp/login in the bot. isSignUp true for signup redirection, isSignUp false for login redirection.
+OnAuthTrigger method called when click signUp/login in the widget. isSignUp true for signup redirection, isSignUp false for login redirection.

 In login activity, after the user logged in, set user name and email and start gamiphy view
 ```kotlin